Inbound vs. Outbound Marketing: Which Is Better?

-Difference Between Inbound and Outbound Marketing
+Inbound vs. Outbound Marketing – Differences

 In their most basic forms, outbound marketing uses push tactics while inbound marketing uses pull tactics.
 Therefore, we can say that outbound marketing is interruptive, and it seeks attention from people.
 While inbound is permissive and it isn’t as aggressive as its counterpart.

 A big part of inbound marketing relies on creating valuable content and attracting visitors with it.
-It relies on the development of modern communications technology like the Internet, mobile phones and social media to attract consumers.
+It relies on the development of modern communication technologies like the Internet, mobile phones and social media to attract consumers.
 Instead of pushing a message out onto a large population, inbound marketing attracts specific audiences that are out there looking for information.

-Here is a table where both marketing models are compared toe to toe:
+Here is a chart where both marketing models are compared toe to toe:

-Picture 1.
+Picture 2.
 Inbound vs. Outbound Marketing

 Which One Is Better?